Header Bidding vs RTB: Know the Difference

-Header bidding has shaken up the digital advertising industry, with both advertisers and publishers hailing the method as the biggest development in ad tech yet.
-That’s no surprise, considering the promised advantages of header bidding: greater yields for publishers, better competition structure for advertisers.
+Header Bidding vs RTB: Header bidding has shaken up the digital advertising industry, with both advertisers and publishers hailing the method as the biggest development in ad tech yet.
+That’s no surprise, considering the promised advantages of header bidding: greater yields for publishers, and better competition structure for advertisers.

 Split-second ad buys, data-informed decisions, automated processes — doesn’t that sound a lot like header bidding?
 Boiled down to their core features, header bidding and RTB can look very similar.